MicrosoftDocs/gestures-docs/unity-tutorials-3d-object-manipulation-hand.md

     [!code-csharp[GetPalmCameraPosition](CodeSnippets\GetCursorScreenPosition.cs)]

+    Note the use of the **LatestDefaultSkeleton** in **GetPalmCameraPosition()**.
+This property provides a smoothed version (over the last several frames) of the hand skeleton currently seen by the depth-camera.

     Note that the **PalmPosition** property of the **skeleton** corresponds to the location of the center of the hand:

     ![Palm position landmark](Images\UnityPalmPosition.png)

-    Note the use of the **StableSkeletons** property in **GetPalmCameraPosition()**.
-This property provides the smoothed (over time) hand skeletons currently seen by the depth-camera. <!-- TODO@Yoni - correct this as soon as Moshe refactors the API. -->

 1. Make sure you have the **Gestures Service** running.
-Play the scene and raise your **right** hand in front of the depth-camera.
+Play the scene and bring your **right** hand in front of the depth-camera.
 You should be able to control the cursor by moving your hand.

 ## Step 2 - Move Object in 2D Using the Hand